Decolonising Therapy

 Why We’re Different

-We’re a team of racialised therapists and trainees who provide culturally responsive therapy to racialised communities.
+We’re a team of Global Majority therapists who provide culturally attuned therapy to Global Majority communities.
 We believe in our right to heal away from the white gaze.

 We acknowledge the impact of violent systems on mental health, using therapy as a tool to actively dismantle oppression and bring about collective liberation.